NexPlayer/TizenWebOS/advanceusage.md

 ```

 #### Miscellaneous
-* addEventListeners(): add a listener to the ads video.
+* addEventListener(): add a listener to the ads video.
 The possible events to listen are the same as the HTML video element ones.
 Important: this method should be called when the 'adtagstartloading' event is fired.
 Example of use:
 ```js
 nexplayer.AdsEvents('adtagstartloading', function (e) {
 	nexplayer.AdInstance().addEventListener('playing', function() {